The Isabelle System Distribution

 system.
 Further background information may be found in the

-Isabelle System Manual, distributed as dvi with the
+Isabelle System Manual, distributed with the sources (see

 The distribution includes only a very primitive interface based on